OsniFilipo/OsniFilipo/README.md

-# Olá , sou o Osni Filipo, programador e design.
+# Olá , sou o Osni Filipo, Dev e design.

 <!--
 How to make this gif ?